 From the harsh desert of southern Africa’s Kimberley diamond mine to the misty, green plains of northern England, The Diamond Hunter is a breathtaking adventure story about trust and betrayal, the ultimate quest for truth, and a love that is truly priceless.
 All the hallmarks of a book club classic.

 Discussion points and questions:

-- James Grant hopes that a life in Africa will make his young family proud of him.
+- James Knight hopes that a life in Africa will make his young family proud of him.
 Does it?